Well, I'm caught one more time

 And my inside shakes just like a leaf on a tree

-I believe I'll go walking by the railroad with my cherry, cherry wine
+I believe I'll go walking by the railroad with my cherry cherry wine

 If I pass the rumbling station where the lonesome engine drivers pine

-Wait a minute, yonder come my lady
+And wait a minute, yonder comes my lady

 Rainbow ribbons in her hair

-Yonder come my lady
+Yonder comes my lady

 Rainbow ribbons in her hair